What is Fentanyl?

 Fentanyl is a strong opiate pain reliever that is similar to but much more potent than morphine.
 It is typically used as a post-surgical pain reliever, or in situations of severe pain.

 However, Fentanyl is classified by the Drug Enforcement Agency (DEA) as a Schedule II drug, meaning it has some medicinal value but high abuse potential.
 Further, a synthetic version of this drug is now being produced in illicit drug labs – known as acetyl Fentanyl – has no approved medical use but is just as addictive.
 On the street, this drug has been called Apache, China girl, China white, dance fever, friend, goodfella, jackpot, murder 8, TNT, Tango, and Cash.

 So, are people using Fentanyl to get high?
 How does it work in the brain?
 We review here.
 Then, we invite your questions or comments about the euphoric effect of Fentanyl at the end.

 How Exactly Does Fentanyl Work?

 Fentanyl, like other opiate pain-relievers, attaches itself (or “binds”) to the opiate receptors in the brain.
 These receptors are highly concentrated in the parts of the brain responsible for pain and emotion.
-The drug works by blocking increasing the amount of dopamine in the brain, thus producing a “high” feeling of euphoria.
+The drug works by selectively binding to the mu-receptor in the central nervous system, thereby mimicking the effects of opiates that naturally occur in the body.
+The result is a change in the amount of neurotransmitters in the brain cells, especially of dopamine, thus producing a potent “high” feeling of euphoria.